bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   ```

-  If you have no available IP addresses in the response, you can request one:
+  If you have no available IP addresses, request one:

   ```
   $ cf ic ip request
   Successfully requested ip 134.XXX.YYY.ZZZ
   ```

-  If you have an available IP address, you can bind that IP to your container:
+  Once you have an available IP address, bind that IP to your container:

   ```
   $ cf ic ip bind 134.XXX.YYY.ZZZ lets-chat